ThomasMorrierBompoint/react-doc/README.md

 - Statefull VS Stateless component
     > The literal difference is that one has state, and the other doesn’t.
 That means the stateful components are keeping track of changing data, while stateless components print out what is given to them via props, or they always render the same thing.

+- Statefull/Control component are component that control (Presentationnal/Dumb/Stateless)

 - React may batch multiple setState() calls into a single update for performance.

 - Because this.props and this.state may be updated asynchronously, you should not rely on their values for calculating the next state.